bluelion1999/Stock_Tracker/README.md

+### Discalaimer

+Nothing in this app is financial advice or should be taken as such.
+I have no accredidations nor is this project very accurate (atm).
 # Stock Tracker Flask App

 A simple web application built with Flask to track your favorite stocks with real-time market data.
 This is my first project to really attempt to increase my developing and coding skills.